Magnesium is an important micronutrient that plays a role in mood and mental health. It helps with depression,...

 In one meta-analysis, berberine was as effective as oral glucose-lowering drugs in maintaining healthy blood sugar levels (2).

 Berberine also activates an enzyme called AMPK, which stands for AMP-activate protein kinase.
 This enzyme has been unofficially labeled the body’s “metabolic master switch”, and activating it can provide benefits similar to exercise.

-Carnosine is an amino acid, which you’ll commonly see labeled l-carnosine, which is the form more readily used by the body’s cells.
+Carnosine is an amino acid.You’ll commonly see it labeled l-carnosine, which is the form more readily used by the body’s cells.